 Q. I’ve asked to join the Eagles’ Facebook group.
 Why haven’t I been accepted?

 A. We encourage all club members to join the Ealing Eagles Running Club Facebook group.
 It’s by far the easiest way for us to communicate quickly and efficiently to our 700+ runners and it’s the place where you’ll find easy access to club information, updates on training sessions and club events.
 We restrict access to the group to paid-up club members, so you will need to have paid your joining fee before you will be accepted to the group.
 We also need to check members’ details against our membership database before we can accept them to the group, and this can take us a few days.
 Please do remember that the club is staffed entirely by volunteers – we aim to accept you onto the group as soon as possible and we thank you for your patience.
 Please also note that we can only check the membership database if we have your real name – if you use a different name for Facebook, please email firstname.lastname@example.org to let us know.

 Q. Do I automatically get a club running vest when I join?

 A. Club kit is not included in your joining fee.
-When you have joined up you can order your kit online as soon as you like.
+When you have joined up you can order your kit online as soon as you like in our Kit Shop.
 Club kit is handled by volunteers from the club.
 The Kit Officer will get in touch with you once you have placed an order with the details of when your order will be ready.